henryaj/makers-notes/blocks_procs_and_lambdas.md

+---
+layout: page
-# Blocks, procs and lambdas
+title: Blocks, Procs and Lambdas
+permalink: /blocksprocslambdas/
+---

 * *Blocks* get used every day.
 All languages have them.
 * *Procs* and *lambdas* are useful, but less common.
 They aren't featured in all languages.
 Very handy for Rails.